Greetings, I'm Todd

-I was most recently the Senior Director of Design at MailChimp.
-During my three-and-a-half years at the company, I grew their in-house design discipline from a handful of designers to a fully-formed Design department of forty people.
-I was also the creative lead for everything which touched the MailChimp brand across product and marketing.
-I left the company in early 2018 to take a much needed break and dedicate more time to family, travel, and personal interests.
+In my professional career, I was most recently Senior Director of Design at MailChimp.
+During my three-and-a-half years at the company, I grew their in-house design discipline from a handful of individual contributors to a Design department of forty people.
+I was also the creative lead for pretty much everything which touched the MailChimp brand across product and marketing.
+I left the company in early 2018 to take a break from my career and dedicate more time to family, travel, and creative pursuits.

-Going back even further, ten years ago I was a founder and creative director at Super Deluxe.
-Hatched by a small team within Turner, Super Deluxe was one of the first original content networks on the web.
-We pushed the boundaries of acceptable taste and decency with a daily editorial schedule of mind bending animations, comedic short films, and other content which defied categorization.
-After perhaps pushing things a bit too far, Turner shut Super Deluxe down, then years later brought it back after realizing the brand was worth keeping.
+Going back even further, ten years ago I was a co-founder and creative director of Super Deluxe.
+Hatched by me and a small team within Turner, Super Deluxe was one of the first original content networks on the web.
+We pushed the boundaries of taste and decency with a daily editorial schedule of mind bending animations, comedic short films, and content which defied categorization.
+Super Deluxe is still alive today, and is (thankfully) just as weird and demented as ever.

 In my years before digital and tech, I lived in Charleston, South Carolina where I moonlighted as a public radio DJ hosting "The Kitchen Sink" and other music programs on SC Public Radio, wrote music reviews and features for newspapers and magazines, worked at Spoleto Festival, designed for print through agencies and freelance clients, and most importantly, met my future wife.